ravitejachillara/mellow/README.md

 - Click on "Save As" to choose the destination for the output file.
 - The application will process the emails and update their status in the new Excel file.

-### **Executable Version**

-- Simply run the executable file, and follow the same steps as above to process email addresses.

 ## **Contributing**